nalves599/bling-bank-sirs-project/REPORT.md

 By stealing the device where the user is logged in, the attacker can get the Session Key and the JWT Token and use it to access the user's account information from another device.

 If the user has access to the memory of the backend computer, he may access the Master Key and the shared-secret of all the users.
-He can't access the accounts information, since it is protected by the Shamir Secret Sharing algorithm.
+He can't access the accounts information, since they are protected by the Shamir Secret Sharing algorithm.

 The account data can be compromised if the attacker has one of the Shamir Keys of the user and the master key.